 Kaepernick’s kneeling had further polarized a league that holds strong team allegiances.
 While those who disagreed with the protest burned the quarterback’s jersey and professed to boycott the NFL, others shouted words of encouragement from the sidelines and on social media.

 Kaepernick ended the season by opting out of his contract with the 49ers.
-He remained unsigned in the 2017-2018 season and later filed a grievance against the NFL, accusing the league's 32 owners of collusion.
-He retained attorney Mark Geragos to represent him.
+He remains unsigned by a team and has filed a grievance against the NFL, accusing the league's 32 owners of collusion.

 Kaepernick said his agent reached out to all 32 teams to make sure they were aware of his interest in playing in the 2017 season.

-"Colin Kaepernick's goal has always been, and remains, to simply be treated fairly by the league he performed at the highest level for and to return to the football playing field," Geragos had said in a statement released in October.
+"Colin Kaepernick's goal has always been, and remains, to simply be treated fairly by the league he performed at the highest level for and to return to the football playing field," his attorney Mark Geragos said in a statement released in October 2017.

 Trump thrusts taking a knee into national spotlight again